IBM/cloudpakforapps-workshop/workshop/pre-work/README.md

 ## 7. Install VS Code

-VS Code and the Codewind extension are used in *Step 4* of [Exercise 1](../exercise-1/README.md). **The rest of this workshop can be completed without that step**.
-If you don't already have VSCode installed on your machine, and would like to complete that step, use the following link:
+VS Code and its Codewind extension are used in a number of steps in [Exercise 1](../exercise-1/README.md).
+Although it is possible to comlete the workshop without these steps, we recommend you install VSCode on your machine if you don't have it already, using the following link:

 [Install VSCode](https://code.visualstudio.com/download)